-Dellinger, Bobbett, Olivier, and Ellett (2008) define teacher effectiveness as: Teacher beliefs were assessed considering teacher opinion and parental involvement (Henson, 2001; Yeo, et al., 2008).
-Viaderi (2005) argues that parental involvement in the academia of children, especially minority and black children goes a long way toward helping students reach their full potential.
+Teacher beliefs were evaluated taking into consideration teacher opinion and parental engagement, according to Dellinger, Bobbett, Olivier, and Ellett's (2008) definition of effective teaching (Henson, 2001; Yeo, et al., 2008).
+According to Viaderi (2005), parents' involvement in their children's academic lives, particularly those of minority and black children, is crucial for assisting students in realizing their full potential.

 Teacher effectiveness plays a role in influencing student performance, classroom practice outcomes, and teacher-student behavior, particularly teacher-influenced behavior.
 It can be confusing, but there is a difference between efficacy and expected results.
 Dellinger et al. (2008) found that expectations of efficacy are related to actions that must be successfully performed to produce results and to an individual's belief that his or her actions can produce those results.
 Outcome expectations, on the other hand, are based on concrete actions taken to achieve a certain outcome.
 Pajares (2006) found that beliefs in efficacy partially determine outcome expectations.
 If students are confident in their academic performance, they are expected to do well in tests and exams.
 The opposite is also true.
 Students who lack confidence in their academic performance actually expect poor grades on tests and exams.
-Bandura (1997) points out that both beliefs in efficacy and expectations of outcomes are useful predictors of behavior, but expectations of self-efficacy are better predictors of behavior.
+Bandura (1997) points out that both beliefs in efficacy and expectations of outcomes are useful predictors of behavior, but expectations of self-efficacy are better predictors of behavior.bSelf-efficacy is confidence in one's ability to accomplish a particular task.
+The idea of self-efficacy is relatively new in the field of education, but it has gained momentum in recent decades.
+Bullough suggests that beginners need to have a clear and positive image of themselves as teachers (self-efficacy) before they can grow.
+Without a clear self-understanding (high self-efficacy), beginners fail miserably in class (2001).
+A strong belief in self-efficacy are more satisfied with their work and feel more accountable (Edwards et al., 2002).
+Thus, self-efficacy is directly related to teacher success in the classroom.